Applying for a student visa - Section contents

 Gather your documents

-For a student visa application, you'll usually need to prepare evidence of the following documents:
+For a student visa application, you'll usually need to prepare evidence.
+The most detailed student visa information is in the ‘Step by step’ tab under ‘Gather documents’

 - Confirmation of Enrolment (CoE)